Rise Recovery: formerly Palmer Drug Abuse Program (PDAP), “An instant army of love and support”

 We went to hundreds of meetings and got thousands of hugs, attended dozens of counseling sessions and educational workshops, and worked the 12 Steps and helped others work those life-changing Steps over the next 3-1/2 years.
 We learned how to take care of ourselves and how to use tough love and boundaries with our chemically dependent children.
 We learned we did not cause their disease, could not cure it and most of all we could not control it.
 We learned that we forget to love because we are busy trying to control and fix problems that we cannot fix.
 We learned to let go and let God.
 We learned that the more we let go, the better they get.
 We learned that all chemically dependent people have at least one enabler.
 We learned that choosing not to enable is actually an expression of selfless love.
 We learned there are multitudes of families suffering from the effects of this horrible brain disease.
 We learned that addicts do not want to hurt their loved ones—but drugs eat addicts’ souls.
 We learned that chemical dependency is an insidious and powerful disease of the brain and not a moral failing.

 We were growing as parents, as Christians, and as spouses–while one daughter had lots of ups and downs and the other continued her gradual downward spiral.
-Finally in mid 2011, the younger daughter, with some tough love encouragement, tried PDAP.
-The effect was immediate and gradually we saw the daughter we once knew before drugs re-emerge.
-It was a complete transformation ultimately.
-By early 2012, she had a full-time job and was preparing to move into her own apartment, and there was no sign of the past five years of struggle.
+Finally, the younger daughter, with some tough love encouragement, tried PDAP.
+The effect was immediate and gradually we saw the daughter we once knew before drugs—re-emerge.
+It was a complete transformation.
+A year later, she had a full-time job and was preparing to move into her own apartment, and there was no sign of the past five years of struggle.
 She loved her Thursday counseling sessions and meeting.
 She realized how much God had been involved in her life despite her brain being hijacked away from God for so long.

-Meanwhile, things were declining for the older daughter, and in February 2012, the phone call that every parent of a chemically dependent child fears above all else, came.
-Our daughter had passed away from an overdose of prescription pain killers—one of 29,000 Americans who will die from prescription pill overdoses this year.
+Meanwhile, things were declining for the older daughter, and in February, the phone call that every parent of a chemically dependent child fears above all else, came.
+Our daughter had passed away from an overdose of prescription pain killers—one of 29,000 Americans who would die from prescription pill overdoses that year.

-PDAP has been one of the greatest gifts from God that we have ever experienced.
-PDAP has been caring, compassionate and competent in leading us through this incredible wilderness experience.
-Despite our tragic loss, we feel strongly that the truth, the real truth, is that hope and healing . . . recovery and redemption . . . are real for those who will seek help from wonderful programs like PDAP.
+PDAP (now Rise Recovery) was one of the greatest gifts from God that we have ever experienced.
+PDAP was caring, compassionate and competent in leading us through this incredible wilderness experience.
+Despite our tragic loss, we feel strongly that the truth, the real truth, is that hope and healing . . . recovery and redemption . . . are real for those who will seek help from wonderful programs like PDAP (Rise Recovery).

 ~ Grateful San Antonio PDAP Parents